davesag/locaternator/README.md

 ============

-A simple jQuery plugin that uses [freegeoip.net](http://freegeoip.net) to determine where you are, and the closest location to you from a given set of locations.
+A simple jQuery plugin that uses [freegeoip.net](http://freegeoip.net) to determine where you are, and the closest location to you from a given set of locations, and uses [geonames.org](http://www.geonames.org) to retrieve your local place name information given supplied coordinates if you already know where you are.

 ## Usage